Despite their seeming simplicity, fishing rods vary in a number of important ways.

 Here are the number of rod pieces that you have to consider before finally choosing one that best fits your fishing needs.

-One-piece rods are the most common available for all short sized classes.
+One-piece rods are the most common style available for all shorter sized classes.
 After all, 6-foot-long poles easily fit inside most vehicles and the average closet with ease.
 In fact, multi-section or collapsible rods are usually not available for shorter fishing sticks.